Interested in becoming an authorized OSHA Outreach Trainer?

 Arizona State University was selected by OSHA to become an OSHA Training Institute Education Center in

 2012.
 We are housed in the Del E. Webb School of Construction, a program in the School of Sustainable Engineering and the Built Environment, which is one of the schools making up the Ira A. Fulton Schools of Engineering, giving us access to the leading experts in the industry to help design and deliver courses to you.
 We have new, state of the art facilities.
-We give our trainers 24/7 access to resources via our online systems, so you can request replacement cards, submit course
+We give our trainers 24/7 access to resources via our online systems, so you can request replacement cards, submit course completion documents, send notification of training - all from our on-line portals, anytime and anywhere you have Internet access.

 Powered by Wild Apricot Membership Software